Hilbert space embeddings of independence tests and interaction measures of several variables: Preliminaries and Notation

-When the semi-inner product on the previous Lemma is an inner product, we say that the kernel $\gamma$ is CND-Characteristic.
+When the semi-inner product in the previous theorem is an inner product, we say that $\gamma$ is CND-Characteristic.
 The interesting aspect of a CND-Characteristic kernel $\gamma$ is that

-is a metric on the space of probabilities that satisfies any of the $3$ equivalent conditions in the first part of Theorem \ref{estimativa} for $\theta=1$.
-The pseudometric $E_{\gamma}$ is usually called the Energy distance.
-A proof of Theorem \ref{estimativa} can be found in Section $3$ in \cite{energybernstein}.
+is a metric on the space of probability measures that satisfies any of the $3$ equivalent conditions in the first part of Theorem \ref{estimativa}.
+The pseudometric $E_{\gamma}$ is usually called the Energy distance \citep{Szekely2013}.
+Furthermore, the exact equivalence between this distance-based metric and the RKHS-based Maximum Mean Discrepancy via the associated PD kernel $K^{\gamma}$ was fundamentally established by \citep{Sejdinovic2013a}.
+A detailed proof of the integrability equivalences in Theorem \ref{estimativa} can be found in Section $3$ of \citep{Guella2022}.

-The characterization of the continuous CND radial kernels in all Euclidean spaces was proved in \cite{schoenbradial}, and is the following: \begin{theorem} Let $\psi :[0, \infty)\to \mathbb{R}$ be a continuous function.
-The following conditions are equivalent \begin{enumerate} \item[(i)] The kernel
+The characterization of continuous CND radial kernels in all Euclidean spaces was proved in \cite{Schoenberg1938} and reads as follows: \begin{theorem} Let $\psi :[0, \infty)\to \mathbb{R}$ be a continuous function.
+The following conditions are equivalent \begin{enumerate} \item[$(i)$] The kernel